Helix-Platform/Sandbox-NG/README.md

 Designed for PoCs (Proofs of Concept), Startups MVPs (Minimal Viable Product), Students, Scientific Researches, and Experimental Applications using a few computational resources.

-Helix Sandbox supports the most popular IoT protocols like CoAP, MQTT, Lora, OPC, SigFox, and HTTP compatible.
+Helix Sandbox NG supports MQTT (Message Queue Telemetry Transport) the most popular IoT Broker.

-Give your smart environment application the ability to analyse, share, manage and use in real time at right time.
+Give your smart environment application the ability to analyse, share, manage and use in real time at right time!

 <br>